mitranim/ng-decorate/readme.md

 The catch is that each module used by the decorators, either explicitly or implicitly, must be present in the dependency tree of a module that has been bootstrapped via `ng-app` or `angular.bootstrap`.
-If you let the decorators define new modules, you must add each of them to the dependency list of your application.
+If you let the decorators define new modules, you must add them to the dependency list of your application.
 To avoid this chore, I recommend using a single module for the entire application, passing it to decorators either directly or via `moduleName`.
 There's no need to maintain a separate dependency